GE-McKinsey Nine-Field Matrix: PowerPoint Template

 What are the limitations of the GE-McKinsey Nine-Field Matrix?

-While the GE-McKinsey Nine-Field Matrix is a valuable tool for businesses to assess their business portfolio and make strategic decisions, there are also some limitations to its use.
+While the GE-McKinsey Nine-Field Matrix is a valuable tool for businesses to assess their portfolio and make strategic decisions, its use also has limitations.

 These limitations include:

-- Subjectivity: The matrix relies on subjective judgments of market attractiveness and competitve strength, which can vary depending on the perspective of the analyst.
+1. Subjectivity: The matrix relies on subjective judgments of market attractiveness and competitive strength, which can vary depending on the analyst's perspective.
 This subjectivity can lead to different results when different analysts use the matrix.

-- Limited metrics: The matrix only considers two metrics - market attractiveness and competitve strength - which may not fully capture the complexities of a company's business portfolio.
-Other important metrics, such as customer satisfaction and innovation, are not included in the matrix.
+2. Limited metrics: The matrix only considers market attractiveness and competitive strength, which may only partially capture a company's business portfolio's complexities.
+Other important metrics, such as customer satisfaction and innovation, should be included in the matrix.

-- Lack of dynamic analysis: The matrix is a static tool that only provides a snapshot of a company's business portfolio at a particular point in time.
-It does not take into account changes in the market, industry, or economy that may affect a company's business units in the future.
+3. Lack of dynamic analysis: The matrix is a static tool that only provides a snapshot of a company's business portfolio at a particular time.
+It does not consider changes in the market, industry, or economy that may affect a company's business units in the future.

-- Difficulty in data gathering: Gathering accurate and reliable data for both industry attractiveness and business strength can be challenging, particularly for smaller companies with limited resources.
+4. Difficulty in data gathering: Accurate and reliable data on industry attractiveness and business strength can be challenging, particularly for smaller companies with limited resources.

-- Oversimplification: The matrix may oversimplify the complexities of a company's business portfolio, leading to overly simplistic or inaccurate conclusions.
+5. Oversimplification: The matrix may need to be more balanced with the complexities of a company's business portfolio, leading to overly simplistic or inaccurate conclusions.

-- Lack of consideration for interdependencies: The matrix evaluates each business unit independently and does not consider the interdependencies between them.
-For example, a company may choose to divest a business unit that is not performing well, but this decision may have a negative impact on other business units that rely on it.
+6. Lack of consideration for interdependencies: The matrix evaluates each business unit independently and needs to consider their interdependencies.
+For example, a company may divest a business unit that is not performing well, but this decision may hurt other business units that rely on it.

-Overall, while the GE-McKinsey Nine-Field Matrix is a valuable tool for businesses to assess their business portfolio, it is important to recognize its limitations and use it in conjunction with other strategic analysis tools and methodologies.
+Overall, while the GE-McKinsey Nine-Field Matrix is a valuable tool for businesses to assess their portfolios, it is essential to recognize its limitations and use it in conjunction with other strategic analysis tools and methodologies.

 What is the purpose of the GE-McKinsey Nine-Field Matrix?